 We’re not talking about your next 5 Marketing Trends for 2020 presentation.
 (Nothing wrong with that, by the way!)

 But if you’re giving out practical, tangible advice that people would normally pay for, then of course you could present this as a paid webinar.
-In fact, it’s a great opportunity for clients who might not be able to afford your in-house, one-to-one services.
+In fact, it’s a great opportunity for clients who might not be able to afford your in-house, one-on-one services.

 You can deliver valuable training sessions on a one-to-many basis, your customers can save money, and you can be more efficient.